 - Sewing the strips into strip sets

-- Sewing the small strip units into larger units or complete quilt blocks
+- Cutting the strip sets into smaller units, then resewing them into larger units or complete quilt blocks

 The tools you’ll need for strip piecing are probably already in your sewing room: